e271828e/Flight.jl/prototypes/kernel/NOTES.md

 `stage!` (running), and the function is gone.
 What survives it is `poke!` in `test/utils.jl`, used at two sites where the *counterfactual to the drain* is the point — a mid-trajectory direct write, which neither framework path can express — and test equipment, not a stand-in.
+Increment 22's `LegacyMessage` row entered with its stage 1 and was retired by its stage 4 on 2026-08-29, the same increment, the string constructor having existed only so the suite stayed green while the sites converted file by file.
 The status allocation is the only row left.